Cyber Insurance Advisory

 of small businesses in the United States have encountered multiple data breaches.

-What does the Cyber Security Insurance Cover?
+What does the Cyber Insurance Cover?

 This a forensic cost carried out to confirm and identify the level of data breach.
 Others include public relations costs, crisis management costs, and credit protection services, etc.